e-merlin/eMERLIN_CASA_pipeline/documentation/docs.md

 ./plots/plots_data      [directory with multiple plots in png format]
 ```

-Produces plots in png format for the visitibilities in `inbase_avg.ms`.
+Produces plots in png format for the visibilities in `inbase_avg.ms`.
 It iterates through all sources specified by the user in the inputs file, and produces plots for each baseline.
 All plots are stored in the output directory.
 The plots have some averaging:

  - Amp/Phase vs Time: all channels averaged in each spw, colorized by spw.
  - Amp/Phase vs Frequency: averaged every 5 min, colorized by correlation.